Trinity University: Student body and admissions

-Trinity's 2,582 undergraduate students come from 49 U.S. states plus 48 countries.
-Students of color account for 38.9 percent of undergraduate students.
-72 percent of the undergraduate student body is from Texas; the next six states represented are California, Colorado, Louisiana, Arizona, and Missouri/Oregon.

-The admissions office received 9,626 applications for the class of 2025 and accepted 34%.
-Test scores for the enrolled class of 2025 were 1300-1450 for the SAT and 29-33 for the ACT and 78 percent ranked in the top 20% of their high school graduating class.

-Approximately 98 percent of the student body receives financial aid.
+Trinity's students come from 47 U.S. states and 58 countries.
+Students of color account for 38.9% of undergraduate students.
+72% of the undergraduate student body is from Texas; the next six states represented are California, Colorado, Louisiana, Arizona, and Missouri/Oregon.
+The admissions office received 12,505 applications for the class of 2028 and accepted 26%.
+Test scores for the enrolled class were 1360-1500 for the SAT and 31-34 for the ACT.
+Approximately 98% of the student body receives financial aid.

 Student life

 Greek life

-Trinity hosts fourteen Greek organizations, seven fraternities and seven sororities.
+Trinity hosts eighteen Greek organizations: eight fraternities and ten sororities.
 U.S. News & World Report estimates that 14% of men and 19% of women were members, or about 17% of total undergraduate enrollment.
-The current fraternities and sororities are as follows: